Apple shares slide after China government iPhone ban reports

 Shares in Apple have fallen for a second day in a row after reports that Chinese government workers have been banned from using iPhones.

-The firm's stock market valuation has fallen by more than 6%, or almost $200bn (£160bn), in the last two days.
+The firm's stock market valuation has fallen by more than 6%, or almost $200bn (£160bn), in the past two days.

 China is the technology giant's third-largest market, accounting for 18% of its total revenue last year.